 It is noted that this is 'an' aspiration for the future of whenua by 2050 and does not represent all voices or visions of the people of Aotearoa New Zealand.
-The sample size from both public consultation and tailored workshops was small, with a likely bias towards those who are already knowledgeable and concerned about the environment.
-Such a vision should be viewed in this context and cannot be extrapolated to the wider population.
+The sample size from both rounds of public consultation and tailored workshops was small, albeit diverse, with a likely bias towards those who are already knowledgeable and concerned about the environment.
+Such a vision should be viewed in this context and cannot be extrapolated to the wider population, so we need to be mindful of this limitation.
 We can still draw from these shared insights.
-People already engaged with environmental issues are likely to have thought about potential futures, which is why they were prioritised for this first round of engagement.
-But we need to be mindful of this limitation.
-The second round of public consultation aims to seek input from a broader cross-section of New Zealanders and interest groups.
+People already engaged with environmental issues are likely to have thought about potential futures.